Meet Our Faculty

-Amy Madera comes to CWC from West Palm Beach, Florida and has a culinary experience from various parts of the world.
+Amy Madera comes to CWC from West Palm Beach, Florida and has hospitality management experience from various parts of the world.

-Pam Capron enjoys how student-friendly CWC is and as an instructor she enjoys seeing each students individualism.
+Pam Capron is the Director of Cosmetology, she enjoys how student-friendly CWC is and as an instructor she enjoys seeing each students individualism.

 Darryl Steeds is a certified welding inspector and has years of experience in the welding industry.